 - Click Make a Zap.

-- In the Choose a Trigger App field, start to type webhooks, and select Webhooks by Zapier.
+- In the When this happens dialog, start to type webhooks, and select Webhooks by Zapier.

-- Select the Catch Hook option and click Save + Continue.
+- Select the Catch Hook option and click Continue.

-- Click Copy to copy the Zapier-supplied URL.
+- Click Copy to copy the Custom Webhook URL and click Continue.